 Authored Agile Methods

-I authored “Snap‑In Systems Engineering,” a method that brings systems engineering to lean organizations without heavyweight processes or excessive overhead.
+I authored “Snap‑In Systems Engineering,” a method that brings lean product design to lean organizations without heavyweight processes or excessive overhead.

 Engineer by Hobby